oliverswitzer/phoenix_heroku_template/README.md

 # 🛠  Setup & Customzie

-To quickly make this boilerplate yours, I've provided easy-to-find placeholders that make it a breeze to rename this app to your desired app.
+To quickly make this boilerplate yours, I've provided easy-to-find placeholders that make it a breeze to rename this app.

 You will need to globally replace the `RenameMe` / `rename_me` placeholder in the app with your desired app name